antlr/Antlr4Formatter/README.md

 ## Building

-The project uses [maven wrapper](https://github.com/takari/maven-wrapper), so it's easy to build the project without worring about having the right Maven version installed locally.
+The project uses [maven wrapper](https://github.com/takari/maven-wrapper), so it's easy to build the project without worrying about having the right Maven version installed locally.

 To build `antlr4-formatter` and the standalone utility `antlr4-formatter-standalone` run: